Blue Ridge Craft Trails Month

-The best of traditional and contemporary craft is easy to find along the Blue Ridge Craft Trails in Henderson County.
+The best of traditional and contemporary craft is just a trail away in July during Blue Ridge Craft Trails Month in Henderson County.

-The Blue Ridge National Heritage Area debuted the trails earlier this year and has partnered with Henderson County Tourism to celebrate these trails all year long.
-To find a brochure with maps, trails and more information, stop by the Visitor Center or find it online here.
+The Blue Ridge National Heritage Area debuted the trails in 2020 and has partnered with Henderson County Tourism to celebrate these trails throughout the month of July.

-The craft sites on the Henderson County trail allow visitors to follow entire trails, or pick and choose from among various artists.
+There are 14 craft sites on the Henderson County trails.
+Visitors can opt to follow entire trails or pick and choose from among various artists.
 Along the way, Hendersonville’s pedestrian-friendly downtown, numerous outdoor activities and abundance of craft beverages on the Cheers!
-Trail add to the experience.
+Trail will add to your experience.

-Below are links to each Blue Ridge Crafts Trail page on the Blue Ridge National Heritage Area website.
+Below are links to each Blue Ridge Craft Trail’s page on the Blue Ridge National Heritage Area website.
 Each page also contains a handy tool for creating customized itineraries:

 Wandering Flat Rock – known as the “little Charleston of the mountains,” the village of Flat Rock has inspired artists for decades, including Pulitzer Prize winning poet Carl Sandburg.

 The Heart of Hendersonville – enjoy the graceful ambiance of sidewalk shops, restaurants and galleries sitting side-by-side, doors flung open in good weather.

 Finding Wonder in the Henderson Co.
 Outskirts – as the county sprawls out toward higher ground, artists of every stripe nestle into its nooks and crannies.